tgstation/tgstation/.github/CONTRIBUTING.md

 ## Banned content
 Do not add any of the following in a Pull Request or risk getting the PR closed:
 * National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references
-* Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments; in those cases, existing longer lines must not be split up)
 * Code adding, removing, or updating the availability of alien races/species/human mutants without prior approval.
 Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
 * Code which violates GitHub's [terms of service](https://github.com/site/terms).